-individual target wake time (TWT): A specific time or set of times negotiated between two individual stations (STAs) at which the STAs are expected to be awake in order to exchange frames with each other.
+individual target wake time (TWT): [individual TWT] A specific time or set of times negotiated between two individual stations (STAs) at which the STAs are expected to be awake in order to exchange frames with each other.

-individually addressed resource unit (RU): A resource unit in a high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) transmitted by an access point (AP) or a tunneled direct link setup (TDLS) peer station (STA) that is intended for a single associated non-AP STA or a TDLS peer STA, respectively.
+individually addressed resource unit (RU): [individually addressed RU] A resource unit in a high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) transmitted by an access point (AP) or a tunneled direct link setup (TDLS) peer station (STA) that is intended for a single associated non-AP STA or a TDLS peer STA, respectively.

-individually addressed quality-of-service management frame (IQMF): An individually addressed Management frame that is transmitted using the quality-of-service management frame (QMF) service.
+individually addressed quality-of-service management frame: [IQMF] An individually addressed Management frame that is transmitted using the quality-of-service management frame (QMF) service.

-integrity check key (ICK): A key used to integrity check FILS Authentication frames.
+integrity check key: [ICK] A key used to integrity check FILS Authentication frames.

-integrity group temporal key (IGTK): A random value, assigned by the broadcast/multicast source station (STA), which is used to protect group addressed medium access control (MAC) management protocol data units (MMPDUs) from that source STA.
+integrity group temporal key: [IGTK] A random value, assigned by the broadcast/multicast source station (STA), which is used to protect group addressed medium access control (MAC) management protocol data units (MMPDUs) from that source STA.

 interworking service: A service that supports use of an IEEE 802.11 network with non-IEEE-802.11 networks.
 Functions of the interworking service assist non–access point (non-AP) stations (STAs) in discovering and selecting IEEE 802.11 networks, in using appropriate quality-of-service (QoS) settings for transmissions, in accessing emergency services, and in connecting to subscription service providers (SSPs).